Spain beats England to win Women's World Cup, completing its rise to the sport's summit

 It was good despite a tumultuous year of tension and rebellion.
 After a frustrating 2-1 quarterfinal loss to England at last summer’s Euros, Spanish players confronted their coach, Jorge Vilda, and their soccer federation with several core concerns.
 The federation responded by publicizing private emails, rebuking the players and turning subsequent months into a dramatic, divisive, anxiety-riddled mess.
 Fifteen players, including some stars, stepped away from the national team; only three of "Las 15," as they became known, returned for the World Cup.

 The mess was an extension of decades of neglect.
 Until recently, the Spanish women were hardly supported.
 In 2014, the Royal Spanish Football Federation spent less than 1% of its budget on women’s soccer.
-It stood by a vindictive, disparaging, unqualified, “volatile,” “unprofessional” and flat-out bad coach for 27 years.
-It finally arrived at the Women's World Cup in 2015, after which all 23 players signed a formal statement bemoaning “inadequate” preparation and support.
+It stood by a vindictive, disparaging, unqualified, “volatile,” “unprofessional” and flat-out bad coach, Ignacio Quereda, for 27 years.
+It finally arrived at the Women's World Cup in 2015, but didn't win a game; afterward, all 23 players signed a formal statement bemoaning “inadequate” preparation and support.

 But all the while, in less visible realms, slowly, the country's top soccer clubs were beginning to invest in girls and women, in line with a broader women's empowerment movement throughout Spanish society.

+By 2018, according to Spanish women’s soccer executive Pedro Malabia, “Most of the clubs have a complete structure of teams in their academies.
+I’m talking about having 12 or 14 teams in their academy, starting from U-6 up to the first team."

 From 2003 to 2018, roughly, the number of registered female soccer players in Spain reportedly quadrupled.
-They began to receive better coaching, backed by more resources, in better environments.
+They began to receive better coaching, in better facilities and environments.
 Throughout the 2010s, the best of those players began winning European championships at youth levels.
 In 2018, they won the Under-17 Women's World Cup.
 In 2022, they won both the U-17 and U-20 tournaments.

-That success exploded onto the senior national team scene this year.
-Spain had only ever won one game at the Women's World Cup.
+That success exploded onto the senior national team scene this summer.
+A month ago, Spain had only ever won one game at the Women's World Cup.
 In New Zealand and Australia, it won six.
-At the final whistle of the sixth, its players — some of whom had "grown up thinking football didn’t belong to us," captain Irene Paredes said Saturday — spilled onto the field, in disbelief and elation.
-Because the revolution was complete.
+At the final whistle of the sixth, its players — some of whom had "grown up thinking football didn’t belong to us," captain Irene Paredes said Saturday — dropped to the grass in disbelief.
+Reserves spilled onto the field, elated.
+They dog-piled and danced, cried and screamed.
+"Vamos!"
+Aitana Bonmatí, the tourney's Golden Ball winner, roared.